stoeps13/connections-doc/source/admin/admin/t_create_admin_blogs.md

 Only a Blogs administrator can configure a Blogs Homepage blog, which is required for Blogs.
 See *Managing the Homepage blog*.

+!!! note
-**Note:** You can also create administrators to managing application content.
+    You can also create administrators to managing application content.
 See the topic *Administering application content*.

 Create administrators in the WebSphere® Application Server Integrated Solutions Console.